gameinn1/HikaruNoGoSSA/README.md

 This is an update to the project started by gabest11.
 See the table below for overall progress.
 The fonts are in fonts-v16.zip (compiled via fonts collector).
 Once extracted, right click and install them.

 ## Intro/Progress

+### Currently about ~96% completion.

 I restarted this project in mid December 2025 after it was laid dormant by gabest11.
 Before this I had no experience with Aegisub.
 I assumed that the work done by gabest11 was close to done (they stopped episode 61) but there were some problems.
 Most of the time they did not assign styles/missed notes so that all needed relooked at and the timings needed redone (especially for earlier episodes).
 There were also some small errors in the text compared to E-F/R-F (see Everything yet to do pdf page2/3 for examples).

 I wanted to get the actual subs done and I am happy to say that on January 2nd 2026, the main subs for 62 to 75 were complete!
 After that I decided to go back to the start to style/do signs and check timing for what gabest11 had done.
+On March 12th 2026, the main anime and all ending igo plus next episode previews are now E-F/R-F versions.

 I asked for help on some forums and I do want to give a big thank you to llbx.
 Things they did: